2 Corinthians

 Introduction

-In chapter 4:13 through to 5:10, Paul tells how our present pain and corruption is overshadowed by future glory.
 C.K.
 Barrett says of 5:1-10 that it illustrates "further the relative unimportance of the earthenware container."
-In this passage Paul develops the image of "the earthly tent" (the body) and affirms his belief that there awaits for him an "eternal house in heaven" (a resurrection body).
+In this passage Paul develops the image of "the earthly tent" (the flesh and blood body) and affirms his belief that there awaits for him an "eternal house in heaven" (a resurrection body).
 Although still struggling with the vagaries of life, Paul is confident that he will be clothed with a "heavenly dwelling", that he will be "swallowed up by life."
-It is this confidence which allows him to rest lightly on the passing shadows of this age.
+It is this confidence which allows him to rest lightly on the shadows of life.

 The passage

 v6.
-The "earthly tent" (the body) may be fragile and ephemeral, but it does have an eternal end, guaranteed through the gift of the Spirit, v5.
+The earthly body, "tent", may be fragile and ephemeral, but it does have an eternal end, evidenced in the gift of the Spirit, v5.
 For this reason, "therefore", Paul is "confident" of his eternal inheritance, even though his body is weak.
 Paul doesn't actually get to say this until v8ff because he drifts a little in his argument and has to qualify his words in v7.
-He ends up saying he is confident because he knows that his present weak and limited body, in a sense, is not yet part of the glorious reign of Christ in heaven.
-This is not really the point Paul wants to make and in any case, it can be misunderstood.
+He ends up saying that he is confident because he knows that his present weak and limited body is not yet part of the glorious reign of Christ in heaven.

 v7.
-Being away from the Lord doesn't mean that we are without the Lord.
-For the present, the believer exists by daily relying on the enlivening ministry of the indwelling Spirit of Christ, rather than on the full glory of the heavenly experience.
-The believer does not live in the presence of an objectively authenticated Christ, but none-the-less, we are in Christ and Christ is in us, and this "by faith."
+Of course, being away from the Lord doesn't mean that we are without the Lord.
+For the present, the believer exists by daily relying on the enlivening ministry of the indwelling Spirit of Christ, rather than on the full glory of heaven.
+A believer today does not live in the presence of an objectively authenticated Christ, but none-the-less, we are in Christ and Christ is in us, and this "by faith."

 v8.
-Returning to the thought in v6, Paul restates his confidence, namely that although the body is a temporary and fragile thing it has an eternal end, to "be swallowed up by life."
-It is on the basis of the glory that awaits the believer that Paul is able to say he is "confident".
-Choosing his words a little more carefully, Paul makes the point he was trying to make in v6, namely, that his eternal confidence prompts an "otherness" in his life.
-The thought is well summed up in the old chorus, "this world ain't my I'm just passing through."
+Returning to the thought in v6, Paul restates his confidence that although the body is a temporary and fragile thing it has an eternal end, namely, to "be swallowed up by life."
+It is because of the glory that awaits the believer that Paul is able to say he is "confident".
+Choosing his words a little more carefully, Paul makes the point he was trying to make in v6 - Paul's eternal confidence prompts an "otherness" in his life.
+The thought is well summed up in the old chorus, "this world ain't my home, I'm just passing through."

 v9.
 All that matters, whether living within the limitations of the present moment, or within the glory of eternity, is that we make it our ambition "to be acceptable to the Lord" (better than "please").
 Acceptance in the sight of God is realized through faith in Christ, both now and for eternity.